rainmanh/nginx_app/README.md

-Playbook for Go Tiny Application
+Playbook for A Go Lang  Tiny Application
 ============================

 This is a simple test playbook written for the Ubuntu platform.